-Reduce the time spent on auditing and number of auditors per site
+New facilities management technology has the potential to reduce the time spent on auditing and number of auditors per site.

 Audit time is a major cost to operations, with audits being conducted at least annually.
 In some cases, asset tracking software can reduce the frequency of audits by providing managers with more accurate information about the location and condition of assets, almost instantly.
 This not only reduces audit time but also reduces travel costs for internal or external auditors traveling to multiple sites for these checks.
 In addition to the reduction in time spent on each site visit and lower associated expenses (fuel, lodging, etc.), this also means more efficient use of human resources: there will be fewer people involved in each inspection trip because they’ll be able to hit all locations once and for all instead of multiple visits for each one.
 The result is fewer staff members needed overall — a big win!

 Tracking assets and their maintenance history is key to improving your balance sheet and operations.
 With the knowledge of when an asset has been serviced, you can be proactive about future repairs.
 When you can see where an asset is within minutes of its last service call, you can more easily track down any problems that arise.
 And if something goes wrong with an un-serviced piece of equipment, it’s easy to determine who’s responsible for making sure it gets fixed—and fast!

 The benefits of knowing the location, condition and maintenance costs of assets are clear.
 But it’s not just about dollars and cents—it’s also about keeping your facilities running smoothly.